Princess Louise, Duchess of Argyll: Death

-Princess Louise died at Kensington Palace on the morning of 3 December 1939 at the age of 91, wearing the wedding veil she had worn almost 70 years earlier.
+Louise died at Kensington Palace on the morning of 3 December 1939 at the age of 91, wearing the wedding veil she had worn almost 70 years earlier.
 Following a simple funeral, owing to the war, her remains were cremated at Golders Green Crematorium on 8 December 1939.
 Her ashes were quietly placed in the Royal Vault at St. George's Chapel on 12 December 1939, with many members of the British royal family and Argyll family present.
 Her ashes were moved to the Royal Burial Ground, Frogmore near Windsor, on 13 March 1940.
 Louise's will stated that if she died in Scotland she should be buried at the Campbell mausoleum in Kilmun next to her husband; if in England, at Frogmore near her parents.
 Her coffin was borne by eight NCOs of her own regiment, The Argyll and Sutherland Highlanders.
 Her estate was probated as £239,260, 18 shillings and sixpence, with her debts including 15 shillings for cigarettes.